calculix/CalculiX-Examples/Contact/Shell1/README.md

 + Shell assembly with edge to face tied Lagrange contact
 + Indenter with surface-to surface penalty contact
++ Indenter generated with nurbs based sweep, this generates a more precise hemisphere

 | File                   | Contents                                      |
 | :-------------         | :-------------                                |